3d PRINTER FOR AUTOMOTIVE PARTS

 Your budget is important because it will dictate the type of car parts you can 3d print.

-🧵 2nd CATEGORY—MATERIALS
+🧵 2nd CATEGORY—MATERIAL

 3d filament in Bambulab AMS